Seagate/terraform-provider-lyvecloud/docs/index.md

 # Lyve Cloud Provider

 This is a terraform provider plugin for managing [Lyve Cloud](https://www.seagate.com/gb/en/services/cloud/storage/) S3 buckets, objects, permissions and service accounts.
-This project is based on code samples from the official [AWS provider](https://github.com/hashicorp/terraform-provider-aws).
+This project is based on the official [AWS provider](https://github.com/hashicorp/terraform-provider-aws).

 ## Example Provider Configuration

 You can set the credentials of the S3 API to manage buckets and objects, the credentials of the Account API to manage permissions and service accounts, or both.

+-> To receive client_id and client_secret, an LCSM ticket needs to be created requesting credentials for the Account API.

 ```terraform
 provider "lyvecloud" {